 If your robot uses a grounded chassis, you must have a switch capable of disconnecting this ground.
 ICE robots are excepted from this rule if there is no practical way to isolate their grounding components.
 You must contact this event for this exception.

 All robots with active weapons must have a light easily visible from the outside of the robot that shows its main power is activated.
 It is still highly recommended for robots without active weapons.

-Pneumatic systems on board the robot must only employ non-flammable, non-reactive gases (CO2, Nitrogen and air are most common).
+Pneumatic systems on board the robot must only employ non-flammable, non-reactive gasses (CO2, Nitrogen and air are most common).
 It is not permissible to use fiber wound pressure vessels with liquefied gasses like CO2 due to extreme temperature cycling.

 You must have a safe and secure method of refilling your pneumatic system.

 For pneumatic systems, the maximum actuation pressure is 250 PSI and all components must be used within the specifications provided by the manufacturer or supplier.
 If the specifications aren't available or reliable, then it will be up to the EO to decide if the component is being used in a sufficiently safe manner.